jlbradley1844/jlbradley1844.github.io/_drafts/toxic-ai-philosophy.md

-The problem, insofar as these programs go, comes from the fact that all of these models are the products of massive machine-learning operations, and come about because they are trained on enormous caches of bulk, possibly illegally-sourced creative data.
-If all of these look like something you've seen from somewhere else, it should seem obvious why; it's nothing more than a composite of something you've seen somewhere else.
-It's powered by uncredited plaigarization on a mass scale, averaged by combining and processing to the point that it is difficult to tell what elements came from which source entity.
+The problem, insofar as these programs go, comes from the fact that all of these models are the products of massive machine-learning operations, and come about because they are trained on enormous caches of freely-available and occasionally illegally-sourced creative material.
+If all of these look like something you've seen from somewhere else, it should;
+it's just a composite of something you've seen somewhere else, powered by uncredited copying on a mass scale, averaged by combining and processing to the point that it is difficult to tell what elements came from which source entity.
+That's why the chatbot sounds like an entity from a bad science fiction novel - ask a chatbot to tell you about itself and those science fiction writings are probably the best-fitting data it was trained on.

 Still, behind the scare headlines, the real problem according to these articles is not that they can produce skilled semicompetent work; high school work is still not professional level.
-No, the problem is that AI will keep getting better and better.
-This itself is in need of serious examination.
+And we are told that the problem is not here now, but instead that the problem is AI will keep getting better and better.
+This assertion is in need of hard examination.
 The reason artificial intelligence has been prone to so many boom-bust cycles is because every time a novel technique has been found to produce promising results, everyone makes straight-line extrapoloations of explosive progress over the next twenty years.
 What actually happens is that there are two to four years